In-situ extreme mass ratio inspirals via sub-parsec formation and migration of stars in thin, gravitationally unstable AGN discs: Introduction

-Fragmentation due to marginal gravitational instability has been proposed as a mechanism for star formation in AGN discs \citep{Shlosman1987,WangSilk1994,Levin2007,Goodman2003,GoodmanTan2004,Nayakshin2006} or to explain stellar discs in the Galactic center \citep{LevinBeloborodov2003,Nayakshin2005,Davies2020}.
+Fragmentation due to marginal gravitational instability has been proposed as a mechanism for star formation in AGN discs \citep{Shlosman1987,WangSilk1994,Levin2007,Goodman2003,GoodmanTan2004,Nayakshin2006} that may explain stellar discs in the Galactic center \citep{LevinBeloborodov2003,Nayakshin2005,Davies2020}, in addition to altering the growth rate of SMBHs \citep{DittmannMiller2020}.
 Analogously it is considered to be a formation mechanism for planets in gravitationally unstable protoplanetary discs \citep{Boss1997,Helled2014}.
 Star formation in AGN discs and subsequent growth and interactions of embedded compact remnants (CRs) can lead to interesting observational signatures in both electromagnetic emission and gravitational waves (GWs) across a range of frequencies.
-AGN-assisted CR interaction is a proposed formation channel for high-frequency GW events detectable by LIGO-Virgo, in particular to explain detected stellar origin BH-BH mergers with large constituent masses and similar events with unequal mass ratios or unusual spins \citep{Bartos2017,Stone2017, Secunda2019,Yang2019,McKernan2018,McKernan2020,Tagawa2020a,Tagawa2020b,Tagawa2021b,Gayathri2021}.
-Embedded CRs (or stars, if not disrupted) may also migrate to the central regions of the disc where they interact with the central SMBH and become lower-frequency GW sources, referred to as extreme- or intermediate- mass ratio inspirals (E/IMRIs, with mass ratios $q\equiv M_*/M_{\rm BH}\lesssim 10^{-3}$), which will be detectable by future space-based interferometers such as LISA \citep{Amaro-Seoane2017}, TianQin \citep{Fan2020}, or TAIJI \cite{Gong2021}.
+AGN-assisted CR interaction is a proposed formation channel for high-frequency GW events detectable by LIGO-Virgo, in particular to explain detected stellar origin BH-BH mergers with large constituent masses and events with unequal mass ratios or unusual spins \citep{Bartos2017,Stone2017, Secunda2019,Yang2019,McKernan2018,McKernan2020,Tagawa2020a,Tagawa2020b,Tagawa2021b,Gayathri2021}.
+Embedded CRs (or stars, if not disrupted) may also migrate to the central regions of the disc where they interact with the central SMBH and become lower-frequency GW sources, referred to as extreme- or intermediate- mass ratio inspirals (E/IMRIs), which will be detectable by future space-based interferometers such as LISA \citep{Amaro-Seoane2017}, TianQin \citep{Fan2020}, or TAIJI \cite{Gong2021}.